Intrinsic alignment from multiple shear estimates: A first application to data and forecasts for Stage IV: Forecasting for stage IV surveys

-Where $i$ and $j$ denote individual $r_{\rm p}$ bins.
-To find the lensing residual covariance, we construct a Gaussian distribution for $\delta m$ with a mean $\mu = 0$ and standard deviation $\sigma = \sqrt{m^2 + (m^\prime)^2}$.
-Using $N=1000$ random draws from this distribution and multiplying them by our forecast lensing signal normalised over the boost and F, we calculate the lensing residual covariance using the re-sampling formula,

-where $x_k$ represent individual samples, $\bar{x}$ is the mean value of all samples, $i$ and $j$ again represent $r_{\rm p}$ bins, and $T$ denotes the transpose.
-We estimate the cross-covariance between the lensing residual and the measured signal in a similar fashion, by adding the mean of the lensing residual samples to our fiducial IA signal to obtain $\Delta \bar{\gamma}_{\rm t}$, and drawing 1000 samples from a multivariate Gaussian defined by $\Delta \bar{\gamma}_{\rm t}(r_{\rm p})$ and the statistical covariance from \textsc{TJPcov}, then using the equation \ref{eqn:resampling} to determine the two cross-covariance terms.

-In this forecasting scenario, we are capable of isolating the IA component and measuring the signal-to-noise, and so for the following results we will focus on this to better understand where we should ideally target in the $a$-$\rho$ parameter space.
-In an observational scenario, this is not the case.
-Despite this, because the mean of the residual multiplicative bias distribution should be zero, in most cases, the sample mean of the lensing residuals is much smaller than the IA signal, and equation \ref{eqn:measured_gamma} is dominated by the IA component.
-Therefore, in an observational context, following the above procedure is still appropriate, as it widens the uncertainty on the signal to account for outliers in the residual bias.
+In this forecasting scenario, we are capable of isolating the IA component and measuring the signal-to-noise, and so for the following results we will focus on this to better understand the region in the $a$-$\rho$ parameter space we should ideally target.
+While this is not the case in an observational scenario, because the mean of the residual multiplicative bias distribution should be zero, in most cases, the sample mean of the lensing residuals is much smaller than the IA signal, and equation \ref{eqn:measured_gamma} is dominated by the IA component.
+Therefore, as shown in Section \ref{sec:multi_bias}, in an observational context following this procedure is still appropriate, as it widens the uncertainty on the signal to account for residual bias larger than the expected value.
 Even if the measured signal were to include a significant contribution from a lensing residual, this would be captured by large cross-covariance between the residual and the measured signal.